drhsqlite/fossil-mirror/www/chat.md

 [WebSockets](wikipedia:/wiki/WebSocket) might seem more appropriate for a chat system, but those technologies are not compatible with CGI.

+Downloading of posted files and images uses a separate, non-XHR interface:

+  * **/chat-download** &rarr;
+    Fetches the file content associated with a post (one file per post, maximum).
+In the UI, this is accessed via links to uploaded files and via inlined image tags.

 Chat messages are stored on the server-side in the CHAT table of the repository.